BiancoRoyal/node-red-contrib-modbus/README.md

     DEBUG=contribModbus:{option},contribModbus:{option},...

-### Options

- * core
-    * core:client
-    * core:client:fsm
- * io
-    * io:core
- * basics
- * read
- * write
- * server
- * response
- * flex
-    * flex:getter
-    * flex:write
-    * flex:connector
-    * flex:server
- * modbus-serial

 see [Wiki][10] pages to get more options in detail

 ## Contributing

 Let's work together!
-Please read and in best case accept [CONTRIBUTING](.github/CONTRIBUTING.md) by your sign and send it via E-Mail.
-You could also send just a pull request or issues while testing, please!
+Contributors are welcome.
+Please, for the repo and send your pull requests from your repo to our develop branch or open issues while you're testing!

 ## For Developers